anastasiuspernat/Shadertoy-Screensaver/README.md

 [https://www.shadertoy.com/myapps](https://www.shadertoy.com/myapps).
 After pressing `Done` the shader will be downloaded and used as your screensaver.

-## Development

-I've heavily utilized ChatGPT while developing this app as I haven't used Objective-C much previously.
-The project is using OpenGL 4.1 for rendering.
-This might cause some shaders not working exactly as they work in your browser.
-For example on Shadertoy an uninitialized variable may be initialized to zero while the same variable might be garbage in this project.

 ## TODO

+* Display compiler errors on load
+* List of shaders
+* Randomize shaders from list on start/over time
+* HDR support
+* Random number generator/sahder variable
 * One to one mapping of GL uniforms to the ones used in Shadertoy
 * Multiple buffers (now just supports on image shaders)
 * Clean up code
 * Fix bug where only a part of the shader might be shown on a secondary monitor
 * Allow user to load shaders from disk to allow using shaders which are not available via the API
 * Easier installation
+* Fix this: This might cause some shaders not working exactly as they work in your browser.
+For example on Shadertoy an uninitialized variable may be initialized to zero while the same variable might be garbage in this project.